markohantula/evidos.github.io/_posts/2016-04-21-howto-create-a-transaction-with-fillable-pdf-fields.markdown

 ---
 layout: post
-title: "How to create a tranaction with fillable form fields"
+title: "How to create a transaction with fillable form fields"
 date: 2016-04-21 00:00:00 +0000
 categories: api howto formfields
 ---